-Government Contract Financing
+Government Contract Factoring

-Secure Cash After Landing Government Contract
+Secure Cash After Landing a Government Contract

 As a business owner, obtaining a government contract is a great opportunity that will guarantee pay, even in the event of a government shutdown.
 Although you will be assured to receive funds, you may need to wait over 60 days for money to come in.
 This can lead to draining your working capital in the process.
-Government contract financing can be the answer to closing the cash flow gap.
+Government contract factoring can be the answer to closing the cash flow gap.
 With receivables factoring, business owners get paid upfront to ensure they have the necessary funds to cover expenses, such as payroll and operational costs.
-Factoring allows you to receive payment on your government invoices within hours after submitting them to a factoring company.
-No matter if you are a contractor at the municipal level or the federal government, as long as the invoice has been accepted by the government for a delivered product or completed service, government contract financing can work for you.
+Government contract factoring allows you to receive payment on your invoices within hours after submitting them to a factoring company.
+No matter if you are a contractor at the municipal level or the federal government, as long as the invoice has been accepted by the government for a delivered product or completed service, government contract factoring can work for you.

-Requirements for Government Contract Financing
+Requirements for Government Contract Factoring

 Wondering if your business is eligible for accounts receivable factoring?
 Contracts for federal, state, local and municipal projects are all eligible for factoring government receivables.
 Some industries that are eligible for receivables factoring include IT and computer services, logistics and transportation, military products and supply, communication systems, distributors and manufacturers, engineering, temporary staffing, medical services and construction.
 Age of the business or credit history are not deciding aspects with invoice factoring.
-To qualify for government invoice factoring, the invoice must have been accepted by the government agency for the delivered product or completed service and the accounts receivable owned by the company must be unpledged.
+To qualify for government contract factoring, the invoice must have been accepted by the government agency for the delivered product or completed service and the accounts receivable owned by the company must be unpledged.

 Need Working Capital?